 Traditions & Culture: Throughout Canada’s history, its culture has been influenced by European culture and traditions, especially British and French, and by its own indigenous cultures.
 Over time, elements of the cultures of Canada’s immigrant populations have become incorporated into mainstream Canadian culture.
 The culture of Canada is a term that embodies the artistic, culinary, literary, humour, musical, political, and social elements that are representative of Canada and Canadians.

-Food: The Most ‘Canadian’ Foods Include Bacon, Poutine And Maple Syrup.
-The national dish of Canada is a food called poutine, which is a high-calorie creation that consists of fries, cheddar cheese curds and gravy.
-The Canadian dish was originally seen in the province of Quebec, but can be found all around Canada and has spread to the United Kingdom and United States.
+Food: The Most ‘Canadian’ Foods Include Bacon, Poutine,and Maple Syrup.
+The national dish of Canada is a food called poutine, which is a high-calorie creation that consists of fries, cheddar cheese curds, and gravy.
+The Canadian dish was originally seen in the province of Quebec, but can be found all around Canada and has spread to the United Kingdom and the United States.

 Safety: Canada is a friendly, safe country with a high standard of living.
 Low crime rates, great student health benefits, and universities focused on student security and health make studying in Canada a good choice for anyone who’s uneasy about personal safety while abroad.
 The Global Peace Index ranks Canada among its top 10 safest countries in the world to visit.